cowboy/node-exit/README.md

 A replacement for process.exit that ensures stdio are fully drained before exiting.

-If you're familiar with the seemingly never-ending saga in joyent/node#3584, you already know that Node.js behaves differently on Windows when pipe-redirecting `stdout` or `stderr` vs just displaying output in the shell.
-Well, this module attempts to work around the issue by waiting until those streams have been completely drained before actually calling `process.exit`.
+To make a long story short, if `process.exit` is called on Windows, script output is often truncated when pipe-redirecting `stdout` or `stderr`.
+This module attempts to work around this issue by waiting until those streams have been completely drained before actually calling `process.exit`.

+See [Node.js issue #3584](https://github.com/joyent/node/issues/3584) for further reference.

+Tested in OS X 10.8, Windows 7 on Node.js 0.8.25 and 0.10.18.

-Based on some code by @vladikoff.
+Based on some code by [@vladikoff](https://github.com/vladikoff).

 ## Getting Started
 Install the module with: `npm install exit`